 Antibiotic: A drug that is used for treatment of bacterial infections.
 The original definition of antibiotic did only include substances that were naturally produced by certain microorganisms and inhibited the growth of others.

-Antimicrobial drug: A drug with natural or synthetic origin that kills or inhibits the growth of microorganisms.
+Antimicrobials: Agents of natural or synthetic origin that kill or inhibits the growth of microorganisms.
+I.e., a collective name for antibiotics, antivirals, antiparasitic agents and antifungals.

 Agar: A gel-like product that is supplemented to culture medium when bacteria are grown on plates.